Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Durability 4.0 Felt stable and consistent with repeated daily use.
+Durability 4.0 Stable in daily use.

 Ease of Movement / Repositioning 3.6 Not built for frequent physical rearranging.

-Overall 4.1 A lounge-forward favorite for side-leaners and nappers.
+Overall 4.1 Great for side-leaners and nappers.

 Cloud Modular 3-Piece Sofa